AdobeDocs/experience-platform.en/help/segmentation/ui/edge-segmentation.md

 ## Next steps

-This user guide explains how segment definitions evaluated with edge segmentation work on Adobe Experience Platform.
+This user guide explains how to evaluate segments with edge segmentation on Adobe Experience Platform.

 To learn more about using the Adobe Experience Platform user interface, please read the [Segmentation user guide](./overview.md).
+To learn how to perform similar actions and work with segments using the Adobe Experience Platform user interface, please visit the [edge segmentation API guide](../api/edge-segmentation.md).